-The individual goals set for 2011 for Andrew Blight, Ph.D., our Chief Scientific Officer, related to: his support of efforts to obtain regulatory approval for Fampyra outside the U.S.; his support of efforts to increase new prescriptions for Ampyra; his role in completing certain scientific publications; his involvement in establishing a research and development plan for AC105; and his expertise and availability as a resource for various business functions.
-The target percentage established for Dr. Blight for his 2011 individual goals was 40% of base salary.
-The Compensation Committee determined that Dr. Blight's achievement of these individual goals was 111.0% of target performance.
-Based on the percentage achievement of the corporate goals and his individual goals, Dr. Blight earned a bonus of \$132,714, equal to 37.0% of his 2011 annual salary.
+The individual goals set for 2012 for Andrew Blight, Ph.D., our Chief Scientific Officer, related to: compliance with laws, regulations and Company policies; oversight of AC105 development; his expertise and availability as a resource for various business functions, including to the Company's commercial team to increase awareness and understanding of Ampyra and increase new prescriptions; certain work with field-based employees; and his participation in completing certain scientific publications.
+The target percentage established for Dr. Blight for his 2012 individual goals was 40% of base salary.
+The Compensation Committee determined that Dr. Blight's achievement of these individual goals was 113% of target performance.
+Based on the percentage achievement of the corporate goals and his individual goals, Dr. Blight earned a bonus of \$172,430, equal to 41.68% of his 2012 annual salary.

-The individual goals set for 2011 for Jane Wasman, our Chief, Strategic Development, General Counsel and Corporate Secretary, related to: her oversight of strategies to obtain intellectual property or other legal protections for our products; her role as the senior legal adviser to the Company and the Board of Directors; her oversight of matters pertaining to corporate governance and our public company reporting; her oversight of matters pertaining to quality and other compliance requirements; and her support of Ampyra marketing efforts and her responsibility to ensure they are legally compliant.
-The target percentage established for Ms. Wasman for her 2011 individual goals was 40% of base salary.
-The Compensation Committee determined that Ms. Wasman's achievement of these individual goals was 122.0% of target performance.
-Based on the percentage achievement of the corporate goals and her individual goals, Ms. Wasman earned a bonus of \$148,457, equal to 37.9% of her 2011 annual salary.
+The individual goals set for 2012 for Jane Wasman, our President, International, General Counsel and Corporate Secretary, related to: compliance with laws, regulations and Company policies; development and implementation of crossfunctional processes within the Company; her oversight of intellectual property strategies to optimize commercial and product development; her role as the senior legal adviser to the Company and the Board of Directors; her oversight of matters pertaining to corporate governance and our public company reporting; and her oversight of matters pertaining to quality management systems and monitoring.
+The target percentage established for Ms. Wasman for her 2012 individual goals was 60% of base salary.
+As described in the table above, Ms. Wasman's target bonus amount for 2012 was originally 40% of her base salary but this amount was adjusted to be 60% of her base salary in connection with her October 2012 promotion to President, International, General Counsel and Corporate Secretary.
+The Compensation Committee determined that Ms. Wasman's achievement of these individual goals was 116.5% of target performance.
+Based on the percentage achievement of the corporate goals and her individual goals, Ms. Wasman earned a bonus of \$314,700, equal to 62.94% of her 2012 annual salary (as in effect at the end of the 2012).

-The individual goals set for 2011 for Lauren Sabella, our Executive Vice President, Commercial Development, related to: Ms. Sabella's oversight of our efforts to achieve projected net sales of Ampyra using legally-compliant marketing practices; Ms. Sabella's initiatives to develop leadership and a performance management culture within the Commercial Department; and Ms. Sabella's management of the Commercial Department within established budgets.
-The target percentage established for Ms. Sabella for her 2011 individual goals was 40% of base salary.
-The Compensation Committee determined that Ms. Sabella's achievement of these individual goals was 102.5% of target performance.
-Based on the percentage achievement of the corporate goals and her individual goals, Ms. Sabella earned a bonus of \$119,552, equal to 36.4% of her 2011 annual salary.
+The individual goals set for 2012 for Enrique Carrazana, M.D., our Chief Medical Officer, related to: compliance with laws, regulations, and Company policies; oversight of matters pertaining to Ampyra lifecycle management; oversight of drug safety matters; oversight of medical affairs matters; oversight of product development matters; implementation of certain organizational improvements; and certain work with field-based employees.
+The target percentage established for Dr. Carrazana for his 2012 individual goals was 40% of base salary.
+The Compensation Committee determined that Dr. Carrazana's achievement of these individual goals was 121% of target performance.
+Based on the percentage achievement of the corporate goals and his individual goals, Dr. Carrazana earned a bonus of \$155,230, equal to 41.68% of his 2012 annual salary.